 To answer Dave’s P.S. first: “Does anyone really know?”
 Our answer is “No” – no one can know.
 As we’ve never had a situation in New Zealand of a complete currency collapse.
 A situation where we’ve needed to use silver to purchase everyday goods.

 Of course that doesn’t mean it couldn’t happen…

 But given no direct local historical examples of a currency collapse, all we can do is make a somewhat educated guess.

 What Has Happened Elsewhere During a Currency Collapse?

 Therefore probably the next best thing we can do is to look to overseas jurisdictions, where currencies have collapsed.

-In recent examples nations that have experienced currency collapse have virtually always turned to a foreign currency to use instead.
-Such as in Zimbabwe where the US dollar was mainly used when trust in the Zim dollar was completely lost.
+In recent examples, nations that have experienced a currency collapse have virtually always turned to a foreign currency to use instead.
+Such as in Zimbabwe, where the US dollar was mainly used when trust in the Zim dollar was completely lost.

 However we are likely nearing the end of the US dollars run as global reserve currency.
 So perhaps relying upon holding US dollars isn’t the best bet either?

 Looking at Zimbabwe we recall reading articles about people panning for gold and exchanging gold for food like this one from 8 years ago: Zimbabwe – gold for bread.